micchyboy237/jet_python_modules/docs/hf_readmes/distilbert-base-nli-stsb-mean-tokens_README.md

 Note that this model is primarily aimed at being fine-tuned on tasks that use the whole sentence (potentially masked) to make decisions, such as sequence classification, token classification or question answering.
-For tasks such as text generation you should look at model like GPT2.
+For tasks such as text generation you should look at a model like GPT2.

 ### How to use